Got a Minute extra for God?

 Early rabbinic sources discuss the concept of ritual impurity transfer through touch, making the healing of the woman with the issue of blood particularly significant.
 The Talmud (Hagigah 2b) discusses cases where even indirect contact with someone with such a condition could transmit impurity.
 Yet in this account, instead of Yeshua becoming unclean, His power flows outward to cleanse and heal.
 This reversal of the normal flow of ritual impurity challenged fundamental assumptions about holiness and divine presence.

 The early church father Tertullian saw in the Gerasene demoniac a symbol of the Gentile nations being delivered from idolatry, while Clement of Alexandria interpreted the woman’s hemorrhage as representing the flow of sin that only the Messiah could stanch.
-The Jewish historian Josephus mentions various exorcism practices contemporary to Yeshua, typically involving elaborate rituals and incantations.
+The Jewish historian Josephus mentions various exorcism practices contemporary to Yeshua, typically involving elaborate rituals, herb roots and incantations.
 The stark simplicity of Yeshua’s authority stands in marked contrast.

 The chapter also demonstrates sophisticated literary structure.
 The story of Jairus’s daughter frames the account of the woman with the issue of blood (a technique called intercalation or sandwiching), creating multiple layers of meaning.
-Both stories involve the number 12, both feature desperate individuals falling at Yeshua’s feet, and both demonstrate the relationship between faith and healing.
+As both stories involve the number 12, both feature desperate individuals falling at Yeshua’s feet, and both demonstrate the relationship between faith and healing.
 This careful composition suggests deep theological reflection on the events.

 The miracles in Mark 5 powerfully reveal Yeshua’s identity as the promised Messiah and more – as God incarnate.
 His authority over demons recalls the prophecies of Psalm 110 about the Messiah’s victory over all enemies.
 The healing of the woman with the issue of blood fulfills prophecies about the Messiah bringing cleansing and restoration (Ezekiel 36:25).
 Most dramatically, the raising of Jairus’s daughter points to Yeshua’s ultimate victory over death through His own resurrection.